nylas/rollouts-plugin-metric-coralogix/README.md

 The `successCondition` checks that the error count in the last 5 minutes should be lower than or equal to the error count in the previous 5 minutes.

 NOTE: `successCondition` is configurable.

+## Credit

+The development of this plugin was inspired by the [Argo Rollouts Prometheus Metric Plugin](https://github.com/argoproj-labs/rollouts-plugin-metric-sample-prometheus).
+Leveraging the knowledge and design principles from the Prometheus plugin, this OpenSearch Metric Plugin was created to provide similar functionality for OpenSearch metrics.
+The foundational concepts and architecture were adapted to suit the specific requirements and capabilities of OpenSearch, ensuring seamless integration and reliable performance within the Argo Rollouts ecosystem.